Majorization and additivity for multimode bosonic Gaussian channels: Abstract

 \section{Abstract}

-Recently, the longstanding Gaussian optimizer conjecture was proven for bosonic Gaussian gauge-covariant or contravariant channels \cite{P-2}.
-In \cite{P-1} this result was strengthened for one-mode channels by establishing that the output for the vacuum or coherent input majorizes the output for any other input.

-In the present paper we give the multimode extension of the result of \cite{P-1}, including sufficient conditions under which the coherent states are the only optimizers.
-We also discuss direct implications of this multimode majorization result to the positive solution of the additivity problem for the Gaussian channels.
-In particular, we demonstrate the additivity of the output R\'{e}nyi entropies of arbitrary order $p>1$.
-Finally, we present an alternative derivation of a majorization property of Glauber's coherent states by Lieb and Solovej \cite{ls}, basing on the method of the work \cite{P-2}.
+In the present paper the multimode extension of the majorization theorem for bosonic Gaussian channels is obtained, in particular, sufficient conditions are given, under which the Glauber's coherent states are the only minimizers for concave functionals of the output state of such a channel.
+Direct implications of this multimode majorization result to the positive solution of the famous additivity problem in the case of Gaussian channels are discussed.
+In particular, the additivity of the output R\'{e}nyi entropies of arbitrary order $p>1$ is demonstrated.
+Finally, an alternative, more direct derivation is given for a majorization property of the Husimi function established by Lieb and Solovej.